 Don't miss: Hire a mask, snorkel, fins and floaty for the day for $35 and explore more of Sydney underwater.

 What is it?
-Texturally it is perfection – light, fluffy rose-scented cream, softly crumbed almond dacquoise and crisp, juicy watermelon.
+For starters, it's the most Instagrammed cake in the world.
+Texturally it is perfection – light, fluffy rose-scented cream, softly crumbed almond dacquoise and juicy watermelon.
 The topping of jelly-like strawberry glaze, fresh strawberries, Iranian pistachios and rose petals complete what is truly a masterpiece of baking.

 Don't miss: Black Star has outlets in Rosebery, Moore Park and the CBD, too.